jackel-y/forecast-demand-curve/README.md

 ## Project Overview

-This repository hosts a robust Sales Forecasting System designed to predict daily sales across their entire booking window.
-The system prioritizes the use of actual observed sales data when available and dynamically generates predictions for unobserved days using a trained XGBoost model.

-The project addresses the critical need for accurate demand forecasting, enabling better capacity planning, pricing strategies, and revenue management.

-## Key Features

-* **Data Preprocessing and Feature Engineering:**
-    * Creation of essential time-based features (e.g., day of week, day of year, month, year, quarter, etc.) from `departure_Date`.
-    * One-hot encoding to capture specific demand patterns.
-    * Generation of crucial **lagged `corrected_sales` features** (e.g., 1, 2, and 7 days prior) to incorporate historical sales momentum into predictions.
-* **Sequential Forecasting Logic:** Implements a specialized prediction loop that iterates backward from the furthest point in the booking window (341 days out) down to the day zero.
-This allows the model to leverage previously observed actual sales or prior day's predictions as input for future predictions, simulating a real-world forecasting scenario.
-* **XGBoost Model Training & Evaluation:**
-    * Utilizes the powerful XGBoost Regressor for its ability to handle complex, non-linear relationships and interactions within the data.
-    * Includes hyperparameter tuning and cross-validation using `GridSearchCV` to find optimal model parameters.
-    * Evaluates model performance using standard regression metrics like RMSE, MAE, and R-squared on a dedicated hold-out test set.
-* **Model Persistence:** Provides functionality to save and load the trained XGBoost model using `joblib` or XGBoost's native format, enabling efficient deployment and future use without retraining.
-* **Output Formats:** Generates forecasts in both wide format (each day as a column) and long format (each day as a row), catering to different analytical and reporting needs.

-## Repository Structure

-No problem!
-Based on the file structure you've provided and our previous discussions about the project's components (XGBoost, time series, lag features, etc.), here's a draft README.md file for your repository.

-Markdown

-# Flight Sales Forecasting System

-## Project Overview

 This repository hosts a robust Flight Sales Forecasting System designed to predict daily seat sales for flights across their entire booking window (from 341 days before departure down to the day of departure).
 The system prioritizes the use of actual observed sales data when available and dynamically generates predictions for unobserved days using a trained XGBoost model.

 The project addresses the critical need for accurate demand forecasting in the airline industry, enabling better capacity planning, pricing strategies, and revenue management.